andrewdownie/netlify-and-faunadb/README.md

 ```

 ## 5) Open your faunadb in the faunadb web UI to confirm that the Message class and the index have been created
+adding items to the Messages class is as follows: `client.query(q.Create(q.Ref('classes/Messages'), {data: {exampleKey: 'example value'} }))`

+Put into words: the second parameter of q.Create takes an object with a data propety, where the value of this data property is itself an object that has the data you want to put into the database.